tamu-edu/scrollstats/README.md

 4. Assess where these two binary rasters agree in their classification
 5. Denoise the Agreement raster to remove errant pixels

-ScrollStats is designed to work on either many or single bends.
-ScrollStats expects the DEMs for all bends to be saved in the [data/input/dem](data/input/dem) folder.
+Follow the instructions in [TransformRasters.ipynb](TransformRasters.ipynb) to create the transform rasters

 ScrollStats uses interactive jupyter notebooks as the user interface, however the underlying [scripting library](scrollstats) can also be used on its own.
 Instructions on how to use the jupyter notebooks are described below

+### Create Vector Datasets
+Follow the instructions in [CreateVectorData.ipynb](CreateVectorData.ipynb) to create the vector datasets listed above

 ### Transform rasters
 Use the [TransformRasters.ipynb](TransformRasters.ipynb) notebook to apply the residual topography transformation to the DEMs.